 Return to the shop area and go to the armor shop.

 Travel through the passage underneath the Castle to the Dwarf Base.
-If you are using the safe route, heal at the healing pot, otherwise skip it.
+If you are using the safe step route, make sure to walk up to the healing pot (though I don't recommend using it).
+Otherwise, skip it entirely.
 Exit to the Underworld, and then make your way to the Tower of Bab-il.

 Enter the Tower of Bab-il and make your way to the CatClaw on 3F.
 Collect the chest and continue walking until just before Dr.Lugae.